Scintillation pulse characterization with spectrum-inspired temporal neural networks: case studies on particle detector signals: Case studies

 The neural network models are trained to predict 1 out of 24 classes (the cross product of 4 values of injection voltage and 6 values of front-end capacitance) in total.
 To judge the performance, values of injection voltage and front-end capacitance are extracted from the prediction.
 Then the accuracy of each factor is calculated separately with related ground-truth labels.
 Besides, the accuracy as regards the cross product of two factors is also calculated and analyzed.

+In comparison, we also consider two conventional machine learning methods: \emph{nearest centroid} and \emph{random forest} (in Scikit-learn Python package \cite{scikit-learn}).
+In order to apply these two methods, we first extract rise time and waveform integral from each example in the test dataset.
+To improve the precision of rise time, we interpolate the signals with a ratio of 1:10 to find the 10\%/90\% crossing points (relative to the peak amplitude) at the rise edge.
+The results of feature extraction are shown in Fig. \ref{fig:feat-scatter-hist}.
+It can be seen that waveform integral reflecting the injection voltage has separate distributions, whereas rise time at different values of the injection voltage has large deviations.
+The wide spread of rise time at low injection voltage is due to the difficulty of exact peak finding and crossing-point determination at low-energy and noisy conditions.

-The top-1 accuracy of these classification tasks by different network architectures is shown in table \ref{tab:res-exp}, in ascending order of overall performance.
-In terms of predicting the injection voltage, all network architectures are able to classify different values with accuracy well above random guesses.
-Among them, the \emph{TimesNet} backbones give poorer results than other methods; directly applying neural networks on samples and using the \emph{TimesNet-LE} backbones show very similar good performance, indicating there is an upper bound for this factor.
-In terms of predicting the front-end capacitance, there is an apparent tendency of improvement between these network architectures.
-Network architectures with \emph{TimesNet} backbones are not as good as those directly applying neural networks on samples, but network architectures with \emph{TimesNet-LE} backbones can be even better.
-Besides, networks with nonlinear heads show better performance than those with linear heads in the same class.
-In total, the results indicate that the original \emph{TimesNet} with the representation learning scheme is not an effective feature extractor for this classification task, but \emph{TimesNet-LE} with reduced model parameters and improved inner structures can be a justified choice for performance enhancement.
+The top-1 accuracy of these classification tasks by different methods is shown in table \ref{tab:res-exp}.
+For nearest centroid and random forest, injection voltage is predicted solely on waveform integral, and front-end capacitance is predicted solely on rise time.
+In terms of predicting the injection voltage, all methods are able to classify different values with accuracy well above random guesses.
+Among them, \emph{TimesNet} models without finetuning give poorer results than other methods which show very similar good performance.
+This indicates the data distribution in the experiment is too challenging for SimSiam (section \ref{sec:rep-learn}) to generate highly informative embedding.
+Hence, we finetune the backbones and prediction heads of \emph{TimesNet} models as a separate training stage.
+After finetuning, the performance of \emph{TimesNet} models has been significantly improved.

+In terms of predicting the front-end capacitance, different methods show varied scores.
+For conventional methods, random forest (82.23\%) is better than nearest centroid (72.69\%).
+Network architectures directly applying neural networks on samples (59.70\%, 78.77\%) are not as good as those with finetuned \emph{TimesNet} backbones (89.12\%, 81.84\%), but network architectures with \emph{TimesNet-LE} backbones (97.99\%, 98.92\%) can be even better.
+In total, the results indicate that \emph{TimesNet-LE} with reduced model parameters and improved inner structures is an effective feature extractor for this classification task, and can be a justified choice for performance enhancement.